DatDangTien/AnomalyDetectionRD/README.md

 ## Anomaly Detection via Reverse Distillation

-This repo is developed from from the official code [RD4AD](https://github.com/hq-deng/RD4AD) by [hq-deng](https://github.com/hq-deng), based on the paper:
+This repo is developed based on the official code [RD4AD](https://github.com/hq-deng/RD4AD) by [hq-deng](https://github.com/hq-deng), of the paper:

 **Anomaly Detection via Reverse Distillation from One-Class Embedding**
 Hanqiu Deng and Xingyu Li